scoconno/scoconno.github.io/self/identity/notes.md

 ---

+**NB: These notes are a supplement to ch.
+4 of the textbook.
+They are not comprehensive.
+This is by design.
+Read the textbook first.**

-## Pre-cursor
+## Precursor

 This note uses the concept of numerical identity, a concept that was first introduced when we discussed personal identity.
 The note below assumes you understand what 'numerical identity' means.
-If you cannot remember, or if you would like a reminder, then please read the note that explains the concept [here](http://www.scottoconnor.org/self/personalidentity/notes/).
+If you cannot remember, or if you would like a reminder, please read the note that explains the concept [here](http://www.scottoconnor.org/self/personalidentity/notes/).

 ## Introduction
 The behaviorist defines a mental state in terms of physiological responses and bodily movements.
-Pain, on their view, just is a characteristic set of such responses and movements.
-A radically different view defines mental states in terms of brain states.
+On this view, pain just is a characteristic set of such responses and movements.
+A radically different view defines mental states in terms of brain states, defines the mind as merely being the brain.
 A brain state is what is *going on* in your brain, more specifically a set of neurons firing in some characteristic pattern.
-A mental state is a state or condition some mind might be in, e.g., seeing, or thinking, being in pain, etc. So, thoughts, pains, desires, beliefs, etc., are all mental states.
+A mental state is a state or condition your mind is in, e.g., seeing, thinking, pain, etc. Pains, desires, beliefs, etc., are all mental states.
 The mind-brain identity theory claims that each mental state is identical to some brain state, e.g., pain is identical to some neurons, in particular c-fibres, firing in some particular way.
 The view is called both the *mind-brain identity theory*, the *psycho-neural identity theory*, and even just *identity theory*,

 How should we understand this view?
 There is clearly a correlation between mental states and brain states.
-Hit the brain, change the mind.
-When we engage in various mental activities, parts of the brain light up.
+When you stub your toe, the physical damage detected by your brain correlates with a feeling of pain:

+<div style="width:100%;height:0;padding-bottom:73%;position:relative;"><iframe src="https://giphy.com/embed/ptoePfGy5pouk" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/energy-treasure-stubs-ptoePfGy5pouk">via GIPHY</a></p>

+The correlation between mental states and brain states is clear and studied by the natural sciences.
 Consider what happens in vision:

 ![image](Reflect.jpg)